mvanthoor/rustic-book/src/back_matter/me.md

 engineering and writing embedded software.
 My main occupation at the moment is writing backends for business software.

-Even though it would be easey to spend quite some time talking about my other hobbies, such as reading, martial arts (I hold a black belt in [Hapkido](https://www.cheonkwon.nl//index.php?p=dangraadhouders)), photography, music and others, I'm sure the main stuff you're interested in
+Even though it would be easy to spend quite some time talking about my other hobbies, such as reading, martial arts (I hold a black belt in [Hapkido](https://www.cheonkwon.nl//index.php?p=dangraadhouders)), photography, music and others, I'm sure the main stuff you're interested in